TayyubaK/SQL-Project/cleaning_data.md

     * updated to data type numeric from character varying data type
     * divided by 1,000,000 because unit cost in the dataset needed to be divided by 1,000,000, so related values needed the same consideration.
     * rounded to 2 decimal places since the column represents a dollar value.
-    * WHERE condition used to remove empty/null values
+* WHERE condition used to remove empty/null totaltransactionrevenue column values

 End result is a dataset with no empty values

 In SELECT query:
 * 'NULL' text values removed for country

 ```sql
 WITH q1_clean AS (